Homily for All Saints Day, November 1, 2024, Year B

 God doesn’t play dirty tricks on you.
 He has called you to holiness just as much as He has called me.
 And having called you, do you for one moment think He will not provide you with what you need for holiness, for wholesomeness in life, for a holistic integrity with the lives of those around you?
 If God has called you to holiness, as I think He surely has, then He will give you all of the love and support you need to live that way.

-He will give you those things just as much as He gave them to those police, fire, and EMS personnel we hear about in the news?
+He will give you those things just as much as He gave them to those police, fire, and EMS personnel we hear about in the news.
 He will give you what He has given Pope Francis.

 On this All Saints day it’s good to remember them… and to realize how much we can be just like them.
 Holiness is not out of our reach, it is attainable.
 Pope Francis is a wonderful example.
 He calls us to do what we are quite capable of doing.
 He calls us to be compassionate, to be merciful and forgiving, to go out in caring and with love to those who are regarded as outsiders.
 He calls us to overcome barriers and to draw people together.
 No more harsh words, no more condemning.
 Encounter others He bids us.
 Look them in the eye.
 Regard others as our brothers and sisters.
 We all belong to God’s family.
 God is the Father of us all.
 Holiness is making that real in our lives.

-With times of prayer, with time spent being in the presence of God we can be filled with the ever-present Spirit of God.
+With times of prayer, with time spent being the presence of God we can be filled with the ever-present Spirit of God.
 If we do that, amazing things can happen to us and amazing things can happen through us.

 Comments